centerforaisafety/cluster-docs-old/_posts/2023-05-03-cais-cluster-documentation.md

 ssh cais
 ```

-Important note: Please do not do any work on the login node.
+**Important note:** Please do not do any work on the login node.
 This includes installing things (request a cpu node to do so).
+Nix is the only exception to this rule.

 Test out requesting a node.